PhrozenIO/win-brute-logon/README.md

 In my case full Windows version was : `1909 (OS Build 18363.778)`

 Log as administrator and lets create two different accounts : one administrator and one regular user.
 Both users are local.

+  /!\ Important notice: I used the Guest account for the demo but this PoC is not only limited to Guest account, it will work from any account / group (guest user / regular user / admin user etc...)

 ## Create a new admin user